-We adopted five wonderful embryos from the Snowflakes Embryo Adoption Program and transferred two of them.
-Later that day, we sat in a little taco joint where I forbade Emily from moving an inch and brought her all manner of salsa options.
-She teased me, as if her walking to the drink-dispenser would cause irreparable damage.
-It was obvious this whole experience hadn’t just been about our son, but it brought us together as well.
-It made us the kind of parents our little Noah needs and he made us the family we had dreamed of being all along.
+Adopting five embryos through the Snowflakes Embryo Adoption Program, we transferred two of them.
+Later that day, we found ourselves in a quaint taco joint, where I insisted Emily stay put, providing her with an array of salsa options.
+She playfully teased me, as if her moving to the drink dispenser would cause irreparable harm.
+It became evident that this entire experience was not just about our son; it also brought us closer together.
+It shaped us into the parents our little Noah needed and solidified us as the family we had always dreamt of being.